vale-s-code/Weather-Display-with-ESP32-and-OLED/README.md

 2. Once connected, the device fetches weather data from OpenWeatherMap at regular intervals.
 3. The OLED screen displays the city name, current temperature, and additional error messages if needed.

-## Next Steps

-Consider extending the functionality:
-- Add support for displaying additional weather details like humidity, wind speed, or weather conditions.
-- Enable multi-language support for location names and weather descriptions.

-## Contributions

-Feedback and contributions are welcome!
-If you encounter any issues or have suggestions, feel free to open an issue or create a pull request.